Could Forrest be the difference for Celtic?

 James Forrest was introduced to the Hampden turf with Celtic needing something, anything, to break down a stubborn St Johnstone backline.

-The 30-year-old added to a long list of monumental moments in a his 11-year career by drilling in a crucial, decisive opener.
+The 30-year-old added to a long list of monumental moments in a his 11-year career by drilling in the decisive goal.

 With a showpiece final to come next month, plus crucial European and Premiership fixtures on the horizon, can the Scotland winger be the difference for the rest of the season?